 - Management Agent

 Special modifications (like configurations which can’t be done via configuration profile) are typically done via shell scripts, as they provide the maximum on flexibility.
 We can achieve basically everything we want, when it comes to special requirements.
-We can configure something (e.g. write to the defaults), we can run binaries, we can download something, we can read and report, and so on.
+We can configure something (e.g., write to the defaults), we can run binaries, we can download something, we can read and report, and so on.
 All this is supported via the Microsoft Intune Management Agent which gets automatically deployed by Intune as soon as we assign shell scripts.

 - Software Distribution

 Software distribution with Microsoft Intune can be achieved by utilizing the Company Portal and the distribution of applications wrapped as .intunemac packages so called line-of-business (LOB) apps.
 The Company Portal is the software center showing the available software to the user for installation.
 This needs re-packaging and is limited to .pkg apps (even though with some tricks we can get .dmg support here as well).
-But as this approach is limited and generates too much labor for maintaining packages, I will introduce Munki as an alternative here to support software distribution in a more easy way, and with some tweaks, fully backed by cloud infrastructure.
+But as this approach is limited and generates too much labor for maintaining packages, I will introduce Munki as an alternative here to support software distribution in an easier way, and with some tweaks, fully backed by cloud infrastructure.

 To compare it a bit more easily if you are familiar with the Windows device management in Intune, here is a side-by-side comparison: